5 Triathlon Rules That Might Get You Accidentally Disqualified

 As you progress from casual triathlons to competitive, this suggested code of etiquette quite often becomes legitimized, with varying degrees of consequence.
 We looked into the major endurance triathlon rulebooks to find the rules you might actually get disqualified for:

-The Chicago Triathlon is the largest in the country so just the sheer number of competitors can be overwhelming, especially when adding in the urban course and rowdy crowd.
+In any triathlon, the sheer number of competitors can be overwhelming, especially if there is a rowdy crowd or urban course.
 Athletes should make sure to keep it clean & keep hands to him/herself.
 The consequence for using foul language, acting aggressive towards crowd or towards competitors is immediate disqualification.

-2. Nudity isn’t allowedObvious?
-Clearly not obvious enough.
-This rule appears not just in the Chicago Triathlon, but also in the USA Triathlon race manual (which govern most races across the country).
 Due to the wardrobe changes required in triathlons, event regulators have ensured that nudity or indecent exposure during changes results in a time penalty added to your finishing time.
+Keep in mind that the USA Triathlon race manual governs most races across the country.

 A common rule in most triathlons, every cyclist must wear a helmet, make sure your chinstraps are completely fastened before you mount your bike.
 What’s the consequence of not buckling all fasteners on your helmet?
 Immediate disqualification.